- 3 Years (Full time)

 Key Challenges in Transport and Society – 10 credits

 This module develops your understanding of transport and travel and how it interacts with society at large.
-It focuses on the dynamic ways in which transport and travel influence and are influenced by society by addressing the social factors influencing and influenced by transport and travel, and how transport policy, provision and use can change in light of politics, protest and community engagement/action.
+It focuses on the dynamic ways in which transport and travel influence and are influenced by society by exploring how social factors such as globalisation or inequalities and transport and travel affect each other, , and how transport policy, provision and use can change in light of politics, protest and community engagement/action.

 Exploring Transport and Society – 10 credits